nd-crane/kg-resources/readme.md

-# DVC-Test
+# Knowledge Graph Resources

-A simple repo demonstrating how DVC can be used to pull in data from a remote source.
-In this case, it is pulling in examples and data from the KGLab repo.
-The eventual hope is that this can be used as a centralized learning tool to get undergraduate students up to speed on knowledge graphs, ontologies, and the various tools and resources surrounidng them.
+This repository will serve as a centralized hub where students new to knowledge graphs can access many different resources in order to get up to speed on knowledge graphs.
+Currently, this repo allows for students to pull in the latest versions of the KGLab tutorials, however, there will be more resources added to this repository in the future.

 ## How to pull in the data